 Underclassmen step up and speak, giving thanks for all they have learned and experienced, thanking Seniors, friends, brothers, for sacrifice and faithfulness.

-Coaches relate of the bond they have felt develop with the players, a Father and Son bond, with the pride a Father has for a son.
+Coaches relate to the bond they have felt develop with the players, a Father and Son bond, with the pride a Father has for a son.

 Let me tell you what The Father saw;